jshiell/neato-connected/README.md

 ### Config file
 Once back at the ESPHome main page, click the big green button in the bottom left to add a new device.
 Read the information, but for now, click "Continue" and either import the [`neato_vacuum.yaml`](..) file, or start with an empty configuration.

-**The folloing two steps might be hard to do, feel free to ask for help in the discord or discusstions.**
+**The following two steps might be hard to do, feel free to ask for help in the discord or discussions.**

 Now, since you may be using a different board then I am, and this might get complicated.
 You will need to find out what platform to set.
-Here is the list of [availible platforms](https://esphome.io/components/#supported-microcontrollers).
+Here is the list of [available platforms](https://esphome.io/components/#supported-microcontrollers).

 Next, you will need to figure out which pins to use, once again this is highly dependent on your board, both based on which ones you can easily connect too, but also what is supported on your platform.
 In some cases, the pins labeled `TX` and `RX` cannot be used, as these are used to upload the firmware, you will need to find GPIO pins that support using using UART, on the ESP32 many of the GPIO pins can be used.